ItBurnsWhenICommit/lancer-mcp/docs/TESTING_STRATEGY.md

 2. **Database dumps** - PostgreSQL dumps with indexed data
 3. **Metadata** - JSON files describing the fixture contents

+**⚠️ Important**: Fixtures are **not shipped with the repository** due to their size.
+They must be generated locally using the `refresh-fixtures.sh` script.
+The `.gitignore` file excludes:
+- `tests/fixtures/dumps/*.dump` - Database dumps
+- `tests/fixtures/repos/*` - Git mirrors

+This keeps the repository lightweight while allowing developers to generate fixtures on-demand.

 ### Fixture Repositories

 | Repository | Language | Size | Purpose |